pingcap/docs-cn/op-guide/configuration.md

 ### `--proxy-protocol-networks`

-+ The proxy server's IP addresses that allowed by PROXY Protocol.
++ The list of proxy server's IP addresses allowed by PROXY Protocol; if you need to configure multiple addresses, separate them using `,`
 + Default: "" (empty string)
-+ The value can be IP address (192.168.1.50) or CIDR (192.168.1.0/24), if more than one address (or CIDR) required, use `,` to split. `*` means any IP addresses.
-Leaving it empty disable PROXY Protocol.
++ Leaving it empty disables PROXY Protocol.
+The value can be the IP address (192.168.1.50) or CIDR (192.168.1.0/24). `*` means any IP addresses.

 ### `--proxy-protocol-header-timeout`

-+ PROXY Protocol header read timeout.
++ Timeout for the PROXY protocol header read
 + Default: 5 (seconds)
-+ The value set timeout for the PROXY protocol header read.
++ Generally use the default value and do not set its value to 0.
 The unit is second.
-You should not set this value to 0.

 ### `--query-log-max-len int`